Zahco/Atmega_programmer/README.md

 # Atmega_programmer
-Atmega programmer with a Raspberry Pi
+Atmega programmer with a Raspberry Pi using the SPI interface